 Rhode Island

-Although the Rhode Island Code of Regulations does not specify a CNA staffing ratio, it does stipulate that at least one nursing assistant must be included in creating the staffing pattern plan.
-Furthermore, a sufficient number of nursing service staff is required at all times.
+Although the Rhode Island Code of Regulations does not specify a CNA staffing ratio, it stipulates that at least one nursing assistant must be included in creating the staffing pattern plan.

 South Carolina

-Although the South Carolina Code of State Regulations does not provide CNA staffing ratio requirements, they do stipulate that an adequate number of direct care staff is required at all times.
+Although the South Carolina Code of State Regulations does not provide CNA staffing ratio requirements, it stipulates that an adequate number of direct care staff is required at all times.

 Source: South Carolina Code of State Regulations 61-17.600.603 - Direct Care Staff.